Into our exhaustion breaks the season of Advent, when we look to the Light of the World for consolation.

 This phenomenon seemed strange to me when I first began to notice it.
-After all, that moment when the first cold breeze hits my face is perhaps the most anticipated nanosecond of my year.
-I have long called fall my favorite season, for September and October have stored within their days many of my most joyous memories.
-But my dear mother has always had a different opinion, saying that she couldn’t truly love the fall for dread of what came after it.
-I think the passing of recent years have helped me better understand what she means.
+I have long called fall my favorite season, and that moment when the first cold breeze hits my face has always felt like sucking in sharp joy by the lung-full.
+But my dear mother has always had a different opinion, saying that she can’t truly love the fall for dread of what comes after it.
+I think the passing of recent years has helped me to better understand what she means.

-Into this exhaustion breaks the season of Advent, during which we recall the first coming of Israel’s Consolation.
-And not only do we recall His coming itself, but also the anxious dark centuries that preceded His arrival – centuries filled with bad news, with horrible conflict, with tiresome neighbors, with sinful hearts and the fainting but persistent longing to see the promised Great Light.
-Nothing has changed since the days of Caesar Augustus: stables are still dirty, taxes are still collected, kings still murder babies to keep their thrones, and there is still no room for the traveler at the inn.
-It was into a tired world exactly like ours that Christ first appeared—not, mind you, in regal power or majesty, but hidden away in tiny Bethlehem, taking upon Himself the weak and helpless form of those whom He came to save.
+Into this exhaustion breaks the season of Advent, during which we recall the millennia-long wait for the first coming of Israel’s Consolation.
+We remember the fainting, persistent longing with which the ancients looked to see the promised Great Light, and we remember the anxious dark centuries that preceded his arrival.
+These were centuries filled with bad news, with horrible conflicts and natural disasters, with tiresome neighbors, with incessantly sinful hearts.
+It was into a tired world exactly like ours that Christ first appeared, for nothing, of course, has truly changed since the days of Caesar Augustus: stables are still dirty, taxes are still collected, kings still murder babies to keep their thrones, and there is still no room for the traveler at the inn.
+And we too, of course, are still waiting for a promised Renewal that cannot arrive soon enough.

 Advent is a season of waiting, but this waiting is not interminable.
 Christmas Day eventually arrives with its feasting and singing and shouts of jubilation.
 And in the midst of singing our joy to the world, we realize that somehow, some way, the weeks of waiting made the celebration of Christmas itself even sweeter.